jobrouter/php-rest-client/docs/api/httpexception.rst

 Exception\\HttpException
 ========================

-.. php:class:: final class Brotkrueml\JobRouterClient\Exception\HttpException
+.. php:class:: final class JobRouter\AddOn\RestClient\Exception\HttpException

    This exception is thrown if a HTTP status code is returned for a request which indicates an error.